ScottSucksAtProgramming/narcotics_tracker/docs/design/design_doc.md

     6. Inventory Table
     7. User / Agent Table

-In addition vocabulary control tables will be required to help set the specific types of data and events in the project:
+In addition, vocabulary control tables will be required to help set the specific types of data and events in the project:

     1. Containers Table